 - Rated 4.6/5.0 (Excellent) on Trustpilot based on 5079 customer reviews.

 Here’s how the CurrencyFair marketplace works:

 CurrencyFair charges ~0.60% as fees (inc. exchange rate margin, also known as mark-up) for the AED-INR currency pair on average.

 Using our link, you’ll get the first 10 transfers for free (that are valid for six months).

-For CurrencyFair marketplace (where you can set your own rate to exchange currency), CurrencyFair charges 0.25-0.3% depending on the currency pair you’re converting.
-If there is no match for your pair, CurrencyFair steps in and match with you instead – in this case, the fees charged are between 0.4-0.6% of the exchanged amount.
+For the CurrencyFair marketplace (where you can set your own rate to exchange currency), CurrencyFair charges 0.25-0.3% depending on the currency pair you’re converting.
+If there is no match for your pair, CurrencyFair steps in and matches with you instead – in this case, the fees charged are between 0.4-0.6% of the exchanged amount.
 Plus, there is a fixed €3 transfer fee.

 (£0 fees on first 10 transfers with this link)